 Note: Windows caches PINs for 24 hours by default.
 Using software certificates may cause security problems when you log on to conpal LAN Crypt Administration and when additional authorization is provided.
 We strongly recommend that you deactivate this feature.

 To do so, set these values:

+'''

+"CachePrivateKeys"=dword:0000000

+"PrivateKeyLifetimeSeconds"=dword:00000000

-"PrivKeyCacheMaxItems"=dword:00000000 "PrivKeyCachePurgeIntervalSeconds"=dword:0000000
+"PrivKeyCacheMaxItems"=dword:00000000

+"PrivKeyCachePurgeIntervalSeconds"=dword:00000000

+'''

 Under the key: